ADmad/cakephp-social-auth/README.md

 }
 ```

+Instead of adding a `getUser` method to your `UsersTable` you can also setup a
+listener for the `SocialAuth.createUser` callback and return a `User` entity from
+the listener callback, in a similar way as shown above.

 Upon successful authentication the user identity is persisted to the session
 under the key you have specified in the middleware config (`Auth.User` by default).